anchetaWern/anchetawern.github.io/source/_posts/2014-01-08-getting-started-with-spbas.markdown

 published: true
 ---

 As developers we often need to sell the applications that were creating.
 Places like the Google Web Store, Codecanyon, Apple Store, Shopify App Store exist for that matter.
-These repositories are good places to start with but it often requires you to upload your work and have it reviewed by other developers so they are ensured that the app that you submitted meets their criteria.
+These repositories are good places to start but it often requires you to upload your work and have it reviewed by other developers so they are ensured that the app that you submitted meets their criteria.

 <!-- more -->

 This is often a tedious process and sometimes you have to wait for a specific period of time before your app gets approved.
 With SPBAS you can skip that process altogether and host your own business automation software on a server of your choice.
 In this post I'll be walking you through SPBAS, short for SolidPHP Business Automation Software.
 With SPBAS you can easily host the apps that you have created and have people who wants to buy your app pay you via the payment method of your choice.
-Note that I won't be discussing about the specific features of this business automation software as the [official documentation](https://solidphp.atlassian.net/wiki/display/docs/Home) has a plenty of information on that.
+Note that I won't be discussing about the specific features of this business automation software as the [official documentation](https://solidphp.atlassian.net/wiki/display/docs/Home) already has a plenty of that information available.
 Rather I'd like to focus on the developer's perspective.
 Things like setting up SPBAS and how to actually get up and running with it.
 I'm not going to go in-depth with the concepts such as licensing and the different options that are available.
 Instead I'm going to stick with only the necessary parts in order to get up and running quickly with SPBAS.

 ###Getting SPBAS